f5devcentral/ansible-role-bigiq_pinning_deploy_objects/README.md

 This role is perfect to use along with [F5 automation tool chain (ATC) deploy declaration](https://galaxy.ansible.com/f5devcentral/atc_deploy) galaxy role used to deploy AS3 application services with BIG-IQ.

-*Note*: When unpining objects, the removal of those objects cannot be done with this role.
-It is recommended to use the BIG-IQ Evaluate & Deploy along with the following options, Source Scope: All Changes, Unused Objects: Remove Unused Objects.
+*Note: When unpining objects, the removal of those objects cannot be done with this role.
+It is recommended to use the BIG-IQ Evaluate & Deploy along with the following options, Source Scope: All Changes, Unused Objects: Remove Unused Objects.*

+Want to execute the role on BIG-IQ itself? [f5-bigiq-ansible-runner](https://github.com/f5devcentral/f5-big-iq-pm-team/tree/master/f5-bigiq-ansible-runner).

 ## Role Variables